 On Monday, California Governor Gavin Newsom signed AB 392, a bill by Assemblymembers Shirley Weber (D-San Diego) and Kevin McCarty (D-Sacramento) intended to narrow the circumstances under which law enforcement officers can legally use deadly force.
-AB 392’s passage will give California one of the strongest police use-of-force laws in the nation.
+According to lawmakers and advocates, AB 392’s passage will give California one of the strongest police use-of-force laws in the nation.

 Assm.
 Weber originally introduced a version of the bill last year, in response to the death of Stephon Clark, who was fatally shot on March 18, 2018, by Sacramento police officers who believed the cell phone he was holding was a gun.

 Gov. Newsom signed AB 392 on Monday morning, while standing alongside state lawmakers and family members of people killed during interactions with law enforcement.

 While Weber said the bill “will not bring back those that we have lost,” she called the newly signed legislation, which goes into effect on January 1, an important step toward reducing deadly encounters between law enforcement and civilians in the future, and a move that will “change the culture of policing in California.”

 AB 392 will require law enforcement officers to use deadly force only when “necessary to defend against an imminent threat of death or serious bodily injury to the officer or to another person.”
 (Note: the term “deadly force” is defined as any police use of force–via firearm or otherwise–that carries a substantial risk of killing or seriously injuring a person.)

 Until now, state law has said that police officers can use deadly force when “objectively reasonable” — when another officer with similar training and experience would have behaved similarly under the same circumstances.